-In the Canton of Zurich, forests extend across altitudes ranging from 340 to 1170 m above sea level (a.s.l), and in the Greifensee area elevation ranges from 390 to 840 m a.s.l.
+In the Canton of Zurich, forests extend across altitudes ranging from 340 to 1170 m above sea level (m. a.s.l), and in the Greifensee area elevation ranges from 390 to 840 m a.s.l.
 (Swisstopo, 2016).
-The climatic conditions (period 1961-1990, Zimmermann and Kienast, 1999) vary accordingly, with mean annual rainfall between 880-1780 mm for the forested and 1040-1590 mm for the agricultural study region.
-Mean annual temperatures range between 6.1-9.1 °C and 7.5-9.1 °C, respectively.
-Two thirds of the forested area is dominated by coniferous trees (FSO, 2000b).
-Half of the 5 Greifensee study region is covered by crop land and one third by permanent grassland.
-The remainder are orchards, horticultural areas or mountain pastures (Hotz et al., 2005).
-In the Canton of Zurich, soils formed mostly from Molasse formations and quaternary sediments dominantly from the last glaciation (Würm).
-In the north-eastern part, the Jura foothills with limestone rocks reach into the ZH forest study region (Hantke, 1967).
+The climatic conditions (period 1961-1990; Zimmermann and Kienast, 1999) vary accordingly, with mean annual rainfall of 880-1780 mm for the forested and 1040-1590 mm for the agricultural study region.
+Mean annual temperatures range between 6.1-9.1 and 7.5-9.1 °C, respectively.
+Two-thirds of the forested area is dominated by coniferous trees (FSO, 2000b).
+Half of the Greifensee study region is covered by cropland and one-third by permanent grassland.
+The remainder is comprised of orchards, horticultural areas or mountain pastures (Hotz et al., 2005).
+In the Canton of Zurich, soils are formed mostly from Molasse formations and Quaternary sediments dominantly from the last glaciation (Würm).
+In the north-eastern part, the limestone Jura hills reach into the ZH forest study region (Hantke, 1967).